cryptonkid/linkedin-skill-assessments-quizzes/java/java-quiz.md

     }
 }
 ```
+This fails as method() is not static
 - [ ] C

 ```java
 class Three implements One, Two {
 }
 ```
+This throws compilation error as the comman function has to be overriden in the implementing class.
 - [x] D

 ```java